rOpenGov/pollstR/README.md

 ```

 The slug can be found from the results of a ``pollstr_charts`` query.
-Also, the slug is the path of the url of a chart, http://elections.huffingtonpost.com/pollster/obama-favorable-rating.
+Alternatively the slug is the path of the url of a chart, http://elections.huffingtonpost.com/pollster/obama-favorable-rating.

 The historical estimates of the Huffpost Pollster poll-tracking model are contained in the element ``"estimates_by_date"``,